 I dislike starting so many sentences with “I”; I do yoga every day and went to an ashram in India and was silent.
 I don’t eat meat anymore.
 My bliss, however, is not total; I still haven't learned to love Republicans.
 I haven't owned a television in 20 years...
 I read a lot.

-I teach and I study, but there is still time to go to the gym, run or swim just about every day.
+I teach and I study, but there is still time to go to the gym, run or hit the climbing wall just about every day.
 I play ultimate frisbee--what could be more granola?
 I’ve been told that I don't look my age.
 I feel like dancing most of the time.

 If your hopes and plans revolve around the acquiring of much money, nice cars, a man who wears a tie and tinkers with things, that’s great; I wish you a big house in the suburbs with much lawn maintenance (please go easy on the water, though, OK?) and many renovation projects that you enjoy.
 I've always gotten along best with women who enjoy the humor of both Karl and Groucho Marx.